|||

 I keep a digital master list of projects and tasks in my plain-text system, but daily lists go in my little homemade A7 disposable notebook.
 August Birch and I have an almost identical notebook system — you can read about his, here.

-My squirrel notebook (Moleskine cahier) and my A7 daily task notebooklet (handmade from a single piece of A4 paper).
+A small notebook sits on the open pages of a larger book, both contain handwritten notes My squirrel notebook (Moleskine cahier) and A7 daily task notebooklet (handmade from a single piece of A4 paper).
 Photo by the author.

 3. System-Hopping won’t change what’s stopping you from completing your tasks.